HaloCRM Guides

 Overriding currency but leaving the textbox blank.

-Counter widget colours can also be set differently for light or dark mode as of v2.208.1+.
+Counter widget colours can also be set differently for light or dark mode.
 When editing the widget, there will be two colour selectors instead of one.

 Access Control